MicrosoftDocs/azure-devops-docs/docs/extend/index.md

 # Building Visual Studio Team Services  and Team Foundation Server Extensions

-You can build custom applications or services that integrate with your Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) accounts by using the [REST APIs](#rest-apis) to make direct HTTP calls, or utilize our [.NET Client Libraries](#.net-client-libraries).
+You can build custom applications or services that integrate with your Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) accounts by using the **REST APIs** to make direct HTTP calls, or utilize our **.NET Client Libraries**.

 Along with interacting with VSTS or TFS in your application, you can also integrate with popular third-party services such as Slack or Jenkins.